LambdaSharp/LambdaSharpTool/Docs/Module-CustomResource.md

 ![λ#](LambdaSharp_v2_small.png)

-# LambdaSharp Module - Custom Resource Definition
+# LambdaSharp Module - Custom Resource Output

 The `CustomResource` definition is used to register a custom resource handler for a deployment tier.
 The handler can either be an SNS topic or Lambda function.
 Once deployed, the custom resource is available to all subsequent module deployments.